 - From the ferry port - On leaving the port turn right and follow the road along the coast for one and a half kilometres until you reach a set of traffic lights.
 At these lights turn left and follow the main road for another one and a half kilometres.
 At the first crossroads turn right and continue on this road for about six kilometres.
 At Skorpios Supermarket turn left and follow this road to Pelekas.

 - From the airport - On leaving the airport turn left and go to the first road junction at the end of the runway.
 Here turn left and continue as far as the traffic lights and the sign for Pelekas.
 Turn right and five hundred metres later turn left.
 Continue on this road for about six kilometres.
 At Skorpios Supermarket turn left and follow this road to Pelekas.

 - By bus - There is a regular bus service (number11) to Pelekas from San Rocco Square in the centre of Corfu Town.
 You must buy a ticket at the kiosk before boarding the bus.
 Buses leave at 07.00, 10.00, 12.00, 14.15, 16.00, 18.00 and 20.30.
 (A slightly different timetable operates at the weekend.)
 The journey takes 30 minutes.

 - By taxi - Taxis from the port and airport are more expensive than those from San Rocco Square.
-However, no journey should be more than about 25 euros.
+However, no journey should be more than about 25 to 30 euros.
 Agree a price before leaving or insist that the meter is running.